 Course requirements for the clinical portion of the SRNA course include: Background check, Kentucky Board of Nursing Abuse Registry Check and Kentucky Adult Caregiver Misconduct Registry, current CPR, current TB testing, influenza immunization, Hepatitis B series (in progress) and titer.
+The due date for the influenza immunization is October 31st.
 Students enrolled in NUR 110 during the summer are exempt from the influenza requirement for the summer term only.